BigBotherLinux/BigBother/README.md

 ## Feature wishlist
 This is a list of features not yet implemented.
-- A cursor theme, where the pointer is not alligned with the textature.

-### TODO
+- Wallpaper
+- "Start" button icon
+- Find out a way to set up a theme(the nix way).
+- Create a welcome-screen
+- Grub boot loader icon (both in installer and normal boot)
+- Fork neofetch to add this distro to recognized systems
+- Go over calamares module settings
+- Get Plasma-manager to work so plasma settings can be configured
 - Set up a script or a alias for updating or installing packages.
 User will have to dig into the nix config themselves, but at least they could get some pointers on where to begin.
-- Find out a way to set up a theme(the nix way).
-- Automate torrent deployment with mktorrent, maybe as part of iso generation
+- Go over licenses to ensure all is ok

 ## Building from source
 The entire build is done with **nix**, build has only been tested from a NixOS machine, but should probably work fine with other nix-shell environments.